meltedtofu/PokemonCartographer.jl/docs/src/code.md

 # Code
-Here lie all of the docstrings in the PokemonObserver.jl codebase.
+Here lie all of the docstrings in the PokemonCartographer.jl codebase.

 ```@autodocs
 Modules = [PokemonCartographer,